01

 Active since Jan 2026

 The EU-Mercosur Free Trade Agreement entered into force in January 2026.
 Apparel HS 61/62 duties phase from 12% MFN to 0% over 10 years.
 To claim preferential rates, goods must meet Rules of Origin criteria.
-For most apparel, this is double transformation (yarn to fabric to garment) within Mercosur.

 Key obligations